pyx-project/pyx/manual/graphics.rst

 .. figure:: radii2.*
    :align:  center

-   Example: Intersection of circle with line yielding radii and circle segment.
+   Example: Intersection of circle with line yielding radii and circle segment

 Here, we first split the circle using the :meth:`split` method passing the list of parameters obtained above.
 Since the circle is closed, this yields two arc